japawBlob/nix-darwin-setup/README.md

 # This is my basic Nix-Darwin setup

 This is my basic darwin-nix install.
-Feel free to use it - you just need to change my name "jakub-jira" and my devices name "Jakubs-MacBook-Pro" to match your device.
+Feel free to use it - you just need to change my user name "japaw" to yours and some personal credentials like name and email.

+## What is the Nix?

+The nix is package manager originally aimed ad Linux, that provides a way to create a declarative and deterministic developement environments.
+There is a little mess in the nix world and the learning curve can be quite steep.
+If you are interested I would suggest starting to manage your cli tools with nix and get the look and feel of it and maybe check some guides like [Zero to Nix](https://zero-to-nix.com/) or [nice youtube video by Dreams of Autonomy](https://www.youtube.com/watch?v=Z8BL8mdzWHI)

+## How to install?

 Instal nix using determinate systems installer: